icyphox/site/pages/blog/ig-opsec.md

 Instagram[^ddepisode], and they can potentially be targetted by a state actor.

-[^ddepisode]: https://darknetdiaries.com/episode/51/---Jack talks about Indian hackers who operate on Instagram.
+[^ddepisode]: https://darknetdiaries.com/episode/51/ -- Jack talks about Indian hackers who operate on Instagram.

 - **OSINT**: This is probably the biggest threat vector, simply because of the amount of visual information shared on the platform.
 A lot can be